Dharinish17/Productivity-Website/README.md

 ---

-## 📈 Future Plans

-While *TaskGamer* performed well in its current form, I realized that features like *user authentication, **cloud storage, and a **proper backend database* (like Node.js + MongoDB or Firebase) would add significant value.

-### Planned Enhancements:
-- ✅ Full-stack conversion with backend support
-- ✅ User login/signup system
-- ✅ Cloud database for secure data storage
-- ✅ More advanced analytics
-- ✅ Better UI/UX with animations and performance improvements

----

 ## ⚠️ AI Assistance Disclaimer

 This project was *built with the help of AI tools* for faster prototyping during the hackathon.